adrianbj/TracyDebugger/docs/debug-bar.md

 The available versions come from Ryan's ProcessWire Upgrades module - so any version that you installed via it will be available.

 When you click "Change", it swaps the names of: wire/, .htaccess, and index.php - much easier than manually renaming.

+If the target version fails to boot after switching, Tracy will automatically revert to the previous version.
+Transient post-swap errors (which can happen on the first request after a swap while module classes are reloaded) trigger a single reload rather than a revert.
+This means a botched version switch generally won't leave your site in an unreachable state.

 The icon is green when you are using the latest version that is available on your system, and orange for any other version.